ocaml/ocaml.org/data/tutorials/language/3ds_03_set.md

 and which *does not* require a parameter of type `t`.

-Skimming through the list of functions in the module, there's only a handful of functions that match that criteria: `empty: t`, `singleton : elt -> t`, `of_list : elt list -> t` and `of_seq : elt Seq.t -> t`.
+Skimming through the list of functions in the module, there's only a handful of functions that match that criteria: `empty: t`, `singleton : elt -> t`, `of_list : elt list -> t`, and `of_seq : elt Seq.t -> t`.

-Perhaps you already know how to work with lists and sequences in OCaml or perhaps you don't.
-For now, let's assume you don't know, so we'll focus our attention on the first two functions in that list: `empty` and `singleton`.
+Perhaps you already know how to work with lists and sequences in OCaml, but for now, let's assume you don't.
+We'll focus our attention on the first two functions in that list: `empty` and `singleton`.

 The type signature for `empty` says that it simply returns `t`, i.e., an instance of our set, without requiring any parameters at all.
-By intuition, you might guess that the only reasonable set that a library function could return when given zero parameters is the empty set.
-And the fact that the function is named `empty` reinforces this theory.
+By intuition, you might guess that the only reasonable set a library function could return when given zero parameters is the empty set.
+The fact that the function is named `empty` reinforces this theory.

 Is there a way to test this theory?
 Perhaps if we had a function that